Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

 ## Considerations

+To date, this workflow has only been evaluated in Colorado Front Range dry-conifer forests.
+Segmentation parameters have been adjusted for this forest type, and additional parameter tuning may be required for other ecosystems.

+Species cannot be identified with this workflow.
+Accordingly, the ECDFs are built by combining the allometries of the dominant species and applying these to all trees.
+This likely has a minimal effect in forests with low species diversity and where dominant species have similar growth forms.
+However, this may cause erroneous flagging if allometries from highly diverse forests are being used.

 This workflow is designed for plot-level forest inventories, which utilize a circular plot radius with the scan collected at plot center (0, 0).
 A co-registered multi-scan point cloud bundle can be used so long as the center of the co-registered bundle corresponds to the center of the plot.
 If mobile laser scanners are being used, the plot center should be georeferenced to the (0, 0) point of the scan.
-Any plot radius can be used; however, as the plot radius increases, so does occlusion, which can result in improper segmentation ([Gollob et al., 2019](https://doi.org/10.3390/rs11131602)).
+Any plot radius can be used; however, as the plot radius increases, occlusion increases as well, which can result in improper segmentation ([Gollob et al., 2019](https://doi.org/10.3390/rs11131602)).
 Thus far, this workflow has only been tested using 11.4 m radius plots (1/10th acre).